tristanmcc/interview-react-native/ReadMe.md

 # LabelCaster Interview Test App

 ## Setup
-This project was bootstrapped with Create React Native App.
+This project was bootstrapped with Expo.
 Below you'll find information about performing common tasks.
 The most recent version of this guide is available here.